bereketafera19/bereketafera19/README.md

 ### 🌌 Current Focus & Roadmaps

 #### 🔷 The Hyphen Language & HyC Compiler
-I am currently learning **Rust** to build **Hyphen**, a programming language designed to combine the blistering speed of C/C++ with the elegant simplicity of Python.
-- **HyC.MSA** *(Massive System Applications)*: A powerful, built-in standard library allowing developers to build full-stack desktop, mobile, and backend apps with zero external dependencies.
+I am currently learning **Rust** to build **Hyphen**, a programming language designed to combine the blistering speed of C/C++ with the elegant simplicity of Python, and rich with built-in libraries that enable developers to build mobile and desktop apps and CLI tools without external dependencies.

-#### 💿 The Diameter OS (Future Project)
-A custom, from-scratch operating system kernel built for the **x86_64** architecture.
-Once the Hyphen language stabilizes, I plan to assemble a dedicated engineering team to bring Diameter to life.

 ---